Call for Papers 2025

 • Discipline-specific experiences and research in laboratory-based instruction (e.g., in mechanical, electrical, or chemical engineering)

-ELOS sponsors technical sessions with both traditional, slide-based academic presentations (technical and work in progress papers) and live demonstration (bring you own experiment papers) sessions at the ASEE Annual Conference.
+ELOS sponsors technical sessions with both traditional, slide-based academic presentations (technical and work in progress papers) and live demonstration (bring you own experiment papers, BYOE) sessions at the ASEE Annual Conference.
 Papers considered for both types of sessions use the standard review process for ASEE Conference papers, but with slightly different review criteria as described below.

 Submission Types